eleavydev/redroots-farm/README.md

 ## Design choices

-Certain design decisions were made to keep the website 'clean', simple and easy to navigate.
+Certain design decisions were made to keep the website 'clean', uncluttered, simple and easy to navigate.

 - In keeping with the essence of Red Roots Farm, photos on the website show flowers, greenery, colour and vibrancy of nature.

+- There are lots of images displayed on the website as the saying says...
+"A picture paints a thousand words".

 - Fonts chosen for the website were simple ones - Lato (For Headings) and Merriweather (For Body Text) as research indicated they pair well together and are "pleasant to read".